Billy-Spearman-WCCI/RaceCarExtension/README.md

   They don't change anything while performing their calculations.
   Anything messing with `System.in` or `System.out` is definitely not "pure".
   Mutable objects usually do not expose pure methods.
+  In the react world, the inputs to a component are:
+  - The properties they receive in their constructor
+  - State they get from `useState()`
+- A component can be thought of as a machine which receives property and state from React and creates HTML.

 - React applications are typically written in either JavaScript or TypeScript, and they leverage a syntax called JSX.
   Your code is converted to raw (but difficult-to-read) JavaScript and packed (including perhaps related .css files)